jjakshay/docker-nuodb/README.md

 Ports
 -----

-Nuodb needs any open ports:
+Nuodb needs some open ports:

 - `48004`: broker
 - `48005`: SM for your database